abhi15sep/moviesearch/README.md

 Most of components are stateless component, as we only need to render the view with data, no complex logic and inner state management needed.

+## Infinite Scroll

+Used `react-infinite-scroller` component for infinite scroller feature.

+## CSS

+The stylesheet are following [BEM](http://getbem.com/) naming convention, I don't have much time to create utilities css class, but I would really love to implement flexbox base css grids system.